KygoSkyrus/mern/server/Notes.md

 - on add prod - no need to populate cart items
 - on remove prod

+-  have to addd the options for select actegoies in add prodduct also with the option to add super category -- name on card is different from name of the user,, so store that namee also,,maybe not as we r not saving card details

+- remove the box shadow from dropdons in navbar in mobile view
+- on order page show loader when fetching the order

+- add a nice loader for all gthe loading process

+- recipt url get expirewd after a period , maybe the recipt can be copied toa  canvas or img and store in server

 existing
 - have to update the user on signin/